programTristan/FireDepartment_MachineLearning/README.md

-# Machine Learning - SF Fire Department
+# Machine Learning - SF Fire Department False Alarms

 ## Project Overview
-- Dataset with thousands of fire departnment calls from years 2000-2016
+- Dataset with millions of calls from years 2000-2016
 - Prepare data and assemble features for ML models
 - Hypertune paramters to compare and select the most accurate model.
 - The libraries used were pyspark and numpy